HEPData/hepdata/INSTALL.rst

 Next, create the database and database tables.
 Also create a user and populate the database with some records.
 Make sure that Celery is running before proceeding further.
-Pass your email address and a password as an argument to the script:
+Pass an email address and any password as an argument to the script:

 .. code-block:: console

    (hepdata)$ ./scripts/initialise_db.sh your@email.com password

-Inspect the ``hepdata`` database from the command line as the ``hepdata`` user:
+Inspect the ``hepdata`` database from the command line as the ``hepdata`` user and add email confirmation:

 .. code-block:: console